Nepal chooses a 2-year-old girl as new living goddess worshipped by both Hindus and Buddhists - WTOP News

 The former Kumari Trishna Shakya, now aged 11 years old, left from a rear entrance on a palanquin carried by her family and supporters.
 She became the living goddess in 2017.

-Families of the Shakya clan who qualify for this prestigious seat compete to have their daughters selected.
+Families of the Shakya clan who qualify for the prestigious seat compete to have their daughters selected.
 The family of the Kumari gains an elevated position in society and within their own clan.

 But Kumaris live a sequestered life.
 They have few selected playmates and are allowed outside only a few times a year for festivals.

 Former Kumaris face difficulties adjusting to normal life, learning to do chores and attending regular schools.
-According to Nepalese folklore, men who marry a former Kumari will die young, and so many girls remain unmarried.
+Nepalese folklore says men who marry a former Kumari will die young, which has resulted in many of the girls remaining unmarried.

 Over the past few years, there have been many changes in tradition and the Kumari is now allowed to receive an education from private tutors inside the temple palace and even have a television set.